Eastern Air Lines: Growth under Rickenbacker

 By 1937, Eastern's route system stretched from New York to Washington, Atlanta, and New Orleans, and from Chicago to Miami.
 In the same year, it operated 20 daily flights and returns, every hour on the hour, between New York and Washington; the flight time was one hour, twenty minutes, one-way.

-In 1938 World War I flying ace Eddie Rickenbacker bought Eastern from General Motors.
-The complex deal was concluded when Rickenbacker together with Sideny Shannon presented Alfred P. Sloan with a certified check for US$3,500,000.
+In 1938, World War I flying ace Eddie Rickenbacker bought Eastern from General Motors.
+The complex deal was concluded when Rickenbacker together with Sidney Shannon presented Alfred P. Sloan with a certified check for US$3,500,000.

 Rickenbacker pushed Eastern into a period of growth and innovation; for a time Eastern was the most profitable airline in the post-war era, never needing state subsidy.
 In the late 1950s Eastern's position was eroded by subsidies to rival airlines and the arrival of the jet age.
 On October 1, 1959, Rickenbacker's position as CEO was taken over by Malcolm A. MacIntyre, a brilliant lawyer but a man inexperienced in airline operations.'
 Rickenbacker's ouster was largely due to his reluctance to acquire expensive jets as he underestimated their appeal to the public.
-A new management team headed by Floyd D. Hall took over on 16 December 1963, and Rickenbacker left his position as director and chairman of the board on December 31, 1963, aged 73.
+A new management team headed by Floyd D. Hall took over on December 16, 1963, and Rickenbacker left his position as director and chairman of the board on December 31, 1963, aged 73.

-In 1956 Eastern bought Colonial Airlines, giving the airline its first routes to Canada.
+In 1956, Eastern bought Colonial Airlines, giving the airline its first routes to Canada.